francis-clairicia/PyDiamond/README.md

 ```sh
 python3 -m pip install -r requirements.txt
 ```
 PyDiamond is dependent of pygame and Python (obviously).
-Some features of pygame needed in PyDiamond is available with a specific version of the SDL.
+Some features of pygame needed in PyDiamond are available with a specific version of the SDL.

 Dependency version:
 - CPython >= 3.10